Getting To Grips With Forms

 Submit the data

-Use the mouse to click the submit button and a screen similar to the following will appear.
-Following is an example:
+Use the mouse to click the submit button and a screen similar to the following will appear:

 Reviewing Our Changes

-As you can see the information we entered has been passed across and rendered on the screen.
+As you can see the information we entered has been passed across in the url via a chain of key/value pairs sent via the

 Modify the HTML to create your own forms until you're confident with basic form creation.